mistermicheels/learning-notes/mindset/Pragmatism-imperfectionism.md

 -   Incremental improvement gives you early feedback on whether you're moving in the right direction
 -   Incremental improvement is often a lot more practical than sudden huge changes
     -   Example: First writing a working "first draft" of the code and then improving its readability can be a lot more effective than trying to write perfectly clean code immediately
+        -   "First make it work, then make it clean"
     -   Example: When introducing stricter coding standards to an existing project, changing all the existing code is often not practical or justifiable.
 But, if you apply the new standards whenever you write new code or touch an existing piece of code, all parts of the codebase that are under active development will soon follow the new standards
 -   Big goals are daunting.
 Instead, chop the work up into small steps and follow the process, focusing on one step at a time.
 -   There is often a compounding where early progress makes future progress easier